AI Detectors Are Failing Honest Students

 What Teachers Should Do Instead

 Students already facing a false accusation have a specific path forward.
 Falsely Accused of AI Cheating?
-Do This walks through process evidence, oral defences, and how to cite the vendor's own disclaimers in an appeal.
+Do This walks through process evidence and oral defences.

-Teachers managing a live denial where evidence is inconclusive will find the conversation technique in Student AI Denial vs. Evidence: A Teacher's Framework, which targets the cognitive struggle of writing rather than the tool used.
+Teachers managing a live denial will find the technique in Student AI Denial vs. Evidence: A Teacher's Framework, which targets the cognitive struggle of writing.

 The ESL Penalty Is Not a Side Issue

-The AI detection bias against non-native English speakers is the single most documented and most ignored problem in this whole discussion.
-If your school runs AI detection on ESL student work, you are not running an integrity check.
-You are running a linguistic discrimination engine.
+The AI detection bias against non-native English speakers is the single most documented and most ignored problem.
+If your school runs AI detection on ESL student work, you are running a linguistic discrimination engine.

 When a Student Denies It and You're Not Sure

-The most reliable method available is not a second detection pass.
-It is a conversation that targets the cognitive struggle of writing.
-Generative AI removes cognitive friction.
-A student who actually wrote a paper can describe exactly where the friction was: the paragraph that didn't connect, the source they couldn't figure out how to cite, the argument they rewrote three times.
-A student who prompted an AI cannot reconstruct that experience because it didn't happen.
+The most reliable method available is a conversation that targets the cognitive struggle of writing.
+A student who actually wrote a paper can describe exactly where the friction was.
+A student who prompted an AI cannot.

 Ask them to walk you through the structure of their argument.
 Ask what was hardest.
-Point to a complex sentence and ask them to explain it in simpler words.
-Have them write a continuation in front of you and compare the style.
-These questions don't prove AI use, but they reveal authentic engagement with the writing that no detection score can.
+Have them write a continuation in front of you.
+These questions reveal authentic engagement that no detection score can.

 Expert Perspectives